Table of Contents

 To finance their startup, entrepreneurs may consider business credit cards, business line of credit, certain SBA loans, and any other form of a secured traditional loan.
 However, if the going-to-be-established business does not have a year or more of history and recorded revenue, its owner has a low credit score or bad credit, the mentioned secured loans are nearly impossible to obtain.
-In this respect, the only option left is the personal loan to start a business.
+In this respect, the only option left is a personal loan to start a business.

 What Are the Differences Between Business Loans and Personal Loans for Business?

 A Business loan is typically secured by a personal guarantee and collateral.
 The reason behind this is that any business carries the risk of failure.
 This makes lenders skeptical and prompts them to cross-collateralize the loan against the borrower’s other assets.
 They also want to make sure that the borrower will repay the debt by examining the credit history.
 Personal loans for businesses, on the other hand, do not require collateral.
 They are unsecured loan types and are not intended to be used for getting large funds.
 As a result, prerequisites are easier to meet.
 However, a personal guarantee and a good credit score are still required.